 Work at Sakuzan is still conducted almost exclusively by hand.

-Artisans take into account the viscosity of the clay, weather, humidity and atmospheric pressure to create products of consistent quality.
-Pottery is influenced by nature, from the glaze colors that change day-to-day to kiln and chimney performance that is affected by atmospheric pressure.
+Their artisans take into account weather, humidity, atmospheric pressure and the viscosity of the clay to create products of consistent quality.
+Pottery is influenced by nature, from the glaze colors that can change day to day, to kiln and chimney performance, which are affected by atmospheric pressure.

-Many ceramic studios attempt to shut out these environmental factors with thick walls, however Sakuzan has opted for an open studio with plenty of natural light, creating a space that artisans enjoy working in.
+Many ceramic studios attempt to shut out these environmental factors with thick walls, but Sakuzan have opted for an open studio with plenty of natural light, creating a space that artisans enjoy working in.

-The sunrise color of the hiiro range reflects the proximity of nature to the artisans' work environment.
+The sunrise color of the hiiro series reflects the proximity of the artisans' work environment to nature.

 hiiro is made with richly textured clay to create a Japanese feel, and finished with matte glaze.
 Three color variations conjure images of the sky with white clouds, blue sky and yellow moon.hiiro